 From around late April to early May each year, the banks of Sapporo's Shinkawa River are filled with the springtime beauty of around 800 cherry trees in bloom.
-The trees lining the river stretch on for several kilometers, making it the perfect place for a scenic stroll or bike ride.
+The trees lining the river stretch for several kilometers, making it the perfect place for a scenic stroll or bike ride.

 As this is a public walking area there is no admission fee, so if you're in the area be sure to enjoy Mother Nature's splendor at no cost.